by Tracy Johnson

 I have a (fairly) strict personal code to avoid criticizing unless I can offer a solution.
 I have no solution to Nielsen’s sample crisis.
 But I have a warning to broadcasters: This must stop before our advertisers wake up and realize what their ad rates have been based on.

-Use this powerful social media platform to attract a larger fan base for your show.
+How radio personalities can win the job they want by standing out against all others.
 Win The Ratings Game Get this eBook to learn how to play and win The Ratings Game How the […]

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?